 Photo: Diego Delso / Wikimedia Commons

-An active settlement since the Neolithic period, the Citadel in Gozo is worth a visit if you are in Malta.
+One of the top things to do in Malta in October is exploring the Neolithic period.
+The Citadel in Gozo is worth a visit if you are in Malta.
 This confined, old-world town has some ancient structures and amazing views.
 Initially fortified around 1500 BC, these structures were reinforced by the Phoenicians and later by the Romans when Malta and Gaza were independent.
-Reconstructed during the Hospitaller rule, the Citadel was then besieged by the Ottoman.
-Many events are organized within the Citadel grounds and are attended by hundreds of visitors.
+Reconstructed during the Hospitaller rule, the citadel was then besieged by the Ottomans.
+Hundreds of visitors attend numerous events organised within the Citadel grounds.
 Highlights of October include operas performed in the Astra and Aurora theatres.

 Photo: Joe Mabel / Wikimedia Commons